 Depending on the patient and the extent of the surgery, some patients go home the same day.
 Others remain in the hospital overnight so they can be monitored.
 After surgery, breasts are wrapped with bandages and a surgical bra.
 Regular gauze is used for the first few days and, depending on the extent of glandular tissue removed, there may be a drainage tube inserted that will expel excess blood and fluids, a common occurrence.
 Patients usually experience mild to moderate pain after this surgery and the breasts will obviously be sore for several weeks.

 When having the breasts reduced, a patient may also opt to have the breasts lifted at the same time.
 Or, a less invasive surgery for patients who don’t have extremely large breasts is liposuction.
 Liposuction involves small incisions, much less healing time and can be performed relatively simply.
 Liposuction is a procedure involving removal of excess fat and glandular tissue with a small, straw-sized tube, performed under general anesthesia.
 A simple surgery such as this result in dramatic overall effects.
-Consulting with Dr. Steinbrech in his New York office about all options or visiting medlineplus.gov will allow the patient to leave feeling confident and informed of her decision.
+Consulting about all options or visiting medlineplus.gov will allow the patient to leave feeling confident and informed of your decision.

 The Ideal Candidate for Breast Reduction Surgery